 I make wheel thrown, wood fired pottery with the thought in mind of them being used and enjoyed becoming part of a persons daily routine whilst bringing a little bit of happiness with it.

 I originally trained at The Barn Pottery in Dartmoor, it was here I did a two-year apprenticeship with potters Sabine Nemet and Nic Collins.
 During this time, I found the love for wood firing.
 I was drawn to the physical challenges of preparing the materials; the chopping and the stacking of wood.
 The warmth from the kiln, and the crackling of the fire during the solitude of the 'graveyard' shift.
 In finishing my apprenticeship, I went on to set up my own workshop and built a wood- fired, down draught kiln on the North coast of Devon.
 I have since moved to Cornwall.
-So, my time is split between making pots in my workshop at Krowji in Redruth and firing them in North Devon.
+So, my time is split between making pots in my workshop in Penryn and firing them in North Devon.

 Each pot is made from start to finish by me; I mix and wedge the clay, weigh, then turn, trim, decorate and glaze them.
 My approach to clay leans towards the way in which they are fired, and so I make for that.
 I use wood for both heat and ash decoration as well as bicarbonate of soda as a glaze, which is sprayed in during the firing.
 Recently however, I have been exploring surface and pattern design further in the use of brush work and hand painted patterns.
 Like anything, with each making, and firing cycle I am continuously learning.
 By making small alterations each time, I am getting that bit closer to seeing what is want from my pots be it the form, the pattern, colours, or the firing.